How to set up your Next.js project for AI coding agents

 For earlier versions

-npx @next/codemod@latest agents-md
+npx @next/codemod@canary agents-md

 Understanding AGENTS.md